DataSF/datasf.github.io/_posts/blog/2014-07-18-open-data-grows-up.md

 author: joy_bonaguro
 image:
   thumb: open-data-theory-of-change.png
 description: We released our multi-year strategic plan today!
+You can learn about our strategic plan and track our progress over time.
 ---
 We released our multi-year strategic plan today!
 [Read the press release](http://sfmayor.org/index.aspx?page=846&amp;recordid=639&amp;returnURL=%2findex.aspx%3fpage%3d1).